NateWr/business-profile/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 1.2.6 =
+This update fixes a fatal error when adding a new location.

 = 1.2.5 =
 This update fixes a fatal error when adding a new location.